 emotional education, what we do at La granja that is different

-Our theoretical framework is based on the 5 emotional competences described by Rafel Bisquerra (Bisquerra i Pérez 2007) from the University of Barcelona: emotional awareness, emotional regulation, emotional autonomy, social competences and abilities for life and wellbeing.
+Our theoretical framework is based on the 5 emotional competencies described by Rafel Bisquerra (Bisquerra i Pérez 2007) from the University of Barcelona: emotional awareness, emotional regulation, emotional autonomy, social competencies and abilities for life and wellbeing.

 Our aim is to help children become more emotionally intelligent so they can learn to manage their own feelings in a positive way, and develop their personal and social skills for use now and in the future.

 Our study “Innovación de educación emocional en el ocio educativo: el Método La Granja” published in the Revista de Investigación Educativa, 38(2), 495-513.
 DOI: http://dx.doi.org/10.6018/rie.405721.
 The authors are: Gutiérrez-Lestón, C., Pérez-Escoda, N., Reguant, M. and Eroles, M. (2020).